nheidloff/openwhisk-debug-nodejs/README.md

 You don't need to use Docker to debug functions unless you want to write your functions in Docker containers.
 In the simplest case clone the repo, overwrite the samples in functions/singleFile with your own code and run the debug configurations.

-Four different scenarios are supported:
+Five different scenarios are supported:

-* Single file functions (synch and asynch)
+* Single file JavaScript functions (synch and asynch)
-* Zipped functions with additional npm dependencies
+* Zipped JavaScript functions with additional npm dependencies
-* Functions running in Docker containers
+* JavaScript functions running in Docker containers
-* Dockerized functions running in the local Node.js runtime
+* Dockerized JavaScript functions running in the local Node.js runtime
+* TypeScript functions running in Docker containers

 Watch the [video](https://www.youtube.com/watch?v=P9hpcOqQ3hw) to see this in action.